 Q: How do I get a card for Medical Marijuana?

 A: We issue ID cards on-site the same day that you are seen!
 When a doctor evaluates you and gives you a recommendation (piece of paper) to use medical marijuana you are then legal to use, possess, grow and buy medical marijuana for yourself.
 Our ID cards can be used for verification purposes or to get into a marijuana dispensary.
-It is optional to get an ID card from us and we generally charge between $10-$20, and you may also purchase an ID card from the State at your local county office.
+It is optional to get an ID card from us; we generally charge $15, and you may also purchase an ID card from the State at the Dept. of Health in your county.

 Q: How much does an evaluation cost?

 A: Our prices vary by clinic, please call us to inquire about the clinic nearest to you.
-We do everything that we can to serve all those in need of our services, so if you are on assistance or cannot afford that price for another reason please call us and speak with one of our friendly staff.
+We do everything that we can to serve all those in need of our services, so if you are on assistance or cannot afford that fee for another reason please inquire about any discounts that may apply when you speak with one of our friendly staff.

 Q: What do I need to bring to a visit?

-A: Please bring: medical records stating your diagnosis and/or treatment, any medications that you are taking, your valid CA identification, and the fee for the visit.
+A: Please bring: medical records stating your diagnosis and/or treatment, any medications that you are taking, your valid, state or government issued identification, and the fee for the visit.
 Please refer to our “What to Expect” section for a more detailed description.